Do Helmets Really Protect Motorcyclists in Colorado?

 Why should you know these rules?
 Well, Colorado has a legal standard known as contributory negligence, which means if two people are partially at fault for an accident, they’ll share the blame for the costs as well.
 If a motor vehicle collides with your motorcycle, sending you to the hospital, the driver will probably say you were doing something wrong and caused him to hit you.
 This is a common defense, and there is an inherent bias against bikers in the wider community.
 Insurance companies are happy to jump on this bandwagon when it comes to protecting their bottom line.

 But the Tenge Law Firm, LLC, wants you to know that even if you think you did make a mistake while riding your bike, you can file a strong personal injury claim.
 It’s up to a jury to decide “fault,” and we have taken up arms for many motorcyclists who were seriously injured by negligent motorists.
 If you have questions about your own motorcycle collision—if you’re in pain and unsure of what to do—we are here to help.
-The sooner you call, the better.
-Contact us online or call (303) 665-2929 to schedule a free consultation.
+The sooner you call, the better. online or call (303) 219-7377 to schedule a free consultation.
 We have offices in Boulder, Fort Collins, and Denver to serve you.